mmehel52/creditcalculate/README.md

 ### The project cover;

 - HTML / Semantic elements
-- CSS Basics * Bootstrap / Form - Tables
+-  Bootstrap / Form - Tables
  -Javascript DOM
 ### At the end of the project,i will be able to;
 - improve coding skills within HTML & JS & Bootstrap-5